Call us: 651-291-7263

 Poorly Secured Cargo

-Multiple Parties may be Liable for a Truck Accident
+Multiple Parties May Be Liable for a Truck Accident

 When a car accident occurs, liability is pretty cut and dry.
 In most cases, the other driver is the only party responsible for the accident.
 This is not the case with commercial truck accidents.
 With truck accidents, multiple parties can be liable.